SmartWasteCollection/documentation/requirements/user-stories.md

 > ... *I want to* observe the list of complaints received from citizens and dumpsters *so that* I can fix possible issues.

+> ... *I want to* manage collection points, adding, removing and moving dumpsters or their location *so that* I can handle changes in cities.

 > ... *I want to* observe collection points and dumpsters' status *so that* I can check whether the system is working or not.

 > ... *I want to* observe disposal points' position *so that* I can have a visual representation of their location.